This is by far the most common question when buying a chain lube for your bike.

-Just as the name implies, WD40’s All Condition’s Lube is perfect for those needing a one-and-done lube for everyday riding.
+Just as the name implies, WD40’s All Condition’s Lube is perfect for those needing one-and-done chain lubricants for everyday riding.

-Using specialized lubes can get cumbersome if all you need is a steady-performing lube that gets you from A to B without making a mess of your drivetrain system.
+Using specialized chain lubricants can get cumbersome if all you need is a steady-performing lube that gets you from A to B without making a mess of your drivetrain system.

 Rock n Roll calls itself the king of lubes, and with a flashy gold package, who could doubt it?

 The better question, however, is whether they stand up to the claim or not.
-We’re pleased to report that not only is Rock n Roll Lube a solid choice, but reviewers overwhelmingly agree that this just may be the king of wet lubes.
+Not only is Rock n Roll Lube a solid choice, but cyclists overwhelmingly agree that this may be the king of wet lubes.

-White Lightning recently rebranded itself, or perhaps they’d prefer the term redesigned, to better reflect their upgraded lube technology.
+White Lightning recently rebranded itself, or perhaps they’d prefer the term redesigned to reflect their upgraded lube technology better.

 But hey, those epic days are the most rewarding, right?